Alejogb1/job-board/blog-data/how-to-update-a-kubernetes-pods-configuration.md

 id: "how-to-update-a-kubernetes-pods-configuration"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It's a common scenario, and I've seen more than my share of hiccups when dealing with Kubernetes pod updates.
 It's not as straightforward as, say, updating a configuration file on a single server, and it requires understanding the underlying mechanisms of Kubernetes.
 So, let me walk you through how I’ve approached this in the past, focusing on practical methods and avoiding common pitfalls.

 First, it's crucial to understand that pods themselves are considered immutable.
 Directly modifying a running pod is generally discouraged, and Kubernetes is designed to operate by replacing pods rather than modifying them in place.
 Think of a pod as a static object rather than a dynamic one.
 It's defined by its manifest, and when you want to change something within that manifest, you're creating a new representation of that pod.
 This approach provides better consistency, reproducibility, and helps Kubernetes handle failures and rolling updates smoothly.

-Therefore, when we talk about "updating a pod's configuration," what we’re *really* doing is updating the specification used to *create* those pods.
+Therefore, when we talk about "updating a pod's configuration," what we’re _really_ doing is updating the specification used to _create_ those pods.
 The actual process involves interacting with a higher-level Kubernetes object—typically a deployment, statefulset, or daemonset—that manages your pods.
 These controllers are responsible for ensuring that the desired number of pods, configured as defined, are running at any given time.
 Any configuration change flows through these controllers down to the actual pods.

 Let's say, for instance, that I needed to change the environment variables for a web application running in a deployment.
 This wasn't an isolated case either; during a production push, the team discovered that they'd misconfigured a critical database connection string.
 This required a rapid turnaround, and simply manually editing the pod config wasn't going to cut it.
 So, how did I handle it?
 Well, here's the general process and one method I've used with `kubectl apply`: